Benat92/Endless-Space-RTS-Mode/README.md

 # Endless-Sky-RTS-Mode:

-A local muliplayer, real-time strategy game set in the Endless Space Universe.
+A local muliplayer, real-time strategy game set in the Endless Sky universe.
 Conquor the galaxy one system at a time.

-To begin:
+To install: Install dependicies described for project https://github.com/endless-sky/endless-sky To begin:
 	Depart Station
 	Press 'm' key to bring up galaxy map.